Vanu1/git-tutorial/readme.md

 # Hello GIT
-created this file to understand all git commands
+created this file just to understand all git commands.